Back to Blog

 • Detailed reviews mentioning specific services, staff, or experiences — adds searchable content

-What This Means for Your Strategy
+What Does This Mean for Your Strategy?

 This does not mean you should try to get negative reviews.
 It means you should stop panicking when you get them.
 A 3-star review with constructive feedback, answered with a thoughtful response, actually IMPROVES your conversion rate.
 It makes everything else more believable.